zxy920319/Nuxt3-starter__Decap-cms/README.md

 * Layout components (logo, header, footer) already called in layout/default.vue

-* A markdown render component (based off the Nuxt Content module) that can render any markdown string
+* A markdown render component that renders markdown to an HTML string server side

-### Composables
+### Composables:

+* mdToHtml() composable: uses Nuxt/Content/MDC renderer.
+This first renders an HTML object from markdown input and returns the HTML object as a single string.
+This renders server side ;)

 * setSeoHead() composable: just feed the SEOmetaData object (defined in config.yaml) from your api data; `setSeoHead(apiData.SEOmetaData)`

 * useBtnData() composable: does an api call to /content/buttons.md and returns a single button string.
-Example `cosnt buttonText = useBtnData('buttonsApi.readmore')` => result: `"hello!
+Example `const buttonText = useBtnData('buttonsApi.readmore')` => result: `"hello!
 Read moar!"`.
 Conistent button text's throughout your site when using `slot` in a `button.vue` component

 ## Install

-1. Clone this repo: `git clone <https://github.com/Sfolkerts89/Nuxt3-starter__Decap-cms.git>' or click 'Use this template'
+1. Clone this repo: `git clone https://github.com/Sfolkerts89/Nuxt3-starter__Decap-cms.git` or click 'Use this template'

-2. `yarn install` or `npm install`.
+2. `yarn install` or `npm install`

-4. Run frontend locally: `yarn dev' or`npm run dev'
+4. Run frontend locally: `yarn dev` or `npm run dev`

 3. Boot up Decap CMS locally:
   * uncomment `locale_backend: true` (*leave this out in production for safety's sake*)
   * run `npx decap-server`
   * Navigate to: localhost:3000/admin (asuming you have a frontend instance running)

 ## Netlify deployment
   * Build command: `npm run generate` (dont use YARN: Node will run out of memory)
   * Publish directory: `dist`

 ## Boilerplate__extras/ (folder)

 I found it tough to decide wether to build an extranous boilerplate packed with features or to keep it clean and simple..
 So i did both..
 Addtional code snippets, components and more can be found in the folder 'boilerplate__extras'.
 If you want to start clean and simple, just delete the folder!

 ### /decap__config/